 As you send your texts and collect customer responses, you'll begin to see trends to help you scale your e-commerce SMS strategy and increase ROI.

 Don't be afraid to experiment with alternative messages and tactics.
-Like any marketing approach, consistently sending texts customers love requires testing and ongoing improvement.
+Like any marketing approach, consistently sending texts customers engage with requires testing and ongoing improvement.

 Text message marketing has the potential to increase your customer base exponentially.

 It's not enough just to hope your customers won't opt-out of your texts.
-The real conversion power is learning how to send texts your customers will love.
-We hope that this guide has helped you grasp the concept of what it means to maintain a profitable e-commerce SMS strategy.
+The real conversion power is learning how to send texts your customers will actually be happy to receive.
+We hope that this guide has helped you grasp the concept of what it means to maintain a profitable ecommerce texting strategy.